cryptorescue-project/CryptoRescue/README.md

 Here at CryptoRescue, we are driven by a single goal; to do our part in making the world a better place for all animals.
 We strive to build productive relationships and make a positive impact with all organizations big and small to assist with donations.
 With this initiative, our goal is to promote great opportunities for those in need with the rescued animals.
 Learn more about our work by getting in touch with our team today.

-For more information, as well as an immediately useable, binary version of the CryptoRescue Core software, see https://cryptorescue.org
+For more information, as well as an immediately useable, binary version of the CryptoRescue software, see https://cryptorescue.org

 License
 -------

-CryptoRescue Core is released under the terms of the MIT license.
+CryptoRescue is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process